nmecsys/NMECX13/README.md

 * `autoCorrection`: a vector naming the time series should be auto corrected;

-* `userCorrection`: a vector naming the time series should be corrected by user especifications.
+* `userCorrection`: a vector naming the time series should be corrected by user specifications.

 #### seasX13() outputs